See memorials in Uvalde and across Texas that honor victims of Robb Elementary shooting

 Abel Ortiz Acosta, a resident and educator in Uvalde, collaborated with Monica Maldonado, the founder of the Austin-based nonprofit MAS Cultura, to organize a three-month project incorporating storytelling into artwork.
 Together, they created 21 murals for the Healing Uvalde project, each commemorating a victim of the Robb Elementary shooting by telling their story.

-“We know that art heals,” Maldonado told the American-Statesman.
+“We know that art heals,” Maldonado told the Austin American-Statesman, part of the USA TODAY Network.
 “We wanted to use that to help this community heal but also show solidarity and be in unity with Uvalde.
 There is no doubt in my mind that this is part of their healing journey, and for many families we hope this lets them know that their kids and teachers matter and they won’t be forgotten.”

 (Click menu icon at top left of map to see full list of murals)